sthenic/cadmus/doc/_source/docgen/documentation_generation.rst

 .. note::

-    The section title character may be specified with the option ``--rst-cs-title-char`` and applies to both macros and environments.
+    The section title adornment character may be specified with the option ``--rst-cs-section-char`` and applies to both macros and environments.

 The macro name (without ``\``) is used as a label for the section, allowing Sphinx cross-references as ``:ref:`amacro```.
 The markup also defines